Il canto di Natale

 Star of Heaven / Holy child / meek lamb, you are our savior! / You are the one that far away prophets dream about/ You are the one that angelic voices announce/ Enlighten us all / instill peace in our hearts.

 Among the many beautiful Italian canti di Natale, the most beloved (and my personal favorite) is Tu Scendi dalle Stelle, written by Alphonsus Liquori in the 18th century.
-Here are the lyrics in Italian and an English translation of the first verse:
+Click here to listen.
+The lyrics in Italian and an English translation of the first verse:

 Tu scendi dalle stelle